tonethar/IGME-330-Spring-2019/projects/project-1-DRAFT.md

     - Use HTML5 semantic and structural elements where practical
 2) Valid CSS - https://jigsaw.w3.org/css-validator/
     - Most CSS is in an external style sheet.
-3) Images are properly optimized (both dimensions and file size) for Web delivery
+3) Images are properly *optimized* (both dimensions and file size) for Web delivery
-4) you ARE allowed and encouraged to use CSS frameworks on the UI for this project, such as:
+4) You MUST use either a CSS framework or a modern web layout technology for the UI of this project:
+  - CSS Frameworks:
     - https://bootstrap-vue.js.org
     - http://getbootstrap.com
     - http://materializecss.com
     - https://purecss.io
     - https://github.com/troxler/awesome-css-frameworks
+  - Modern Layout Technology:
+    - Flexbox
+    - CSS Grid

 <a id="code"></a>